George Osborne and wife Frances to divorce after 21 years

 He was appointed as an adviser to US investment giant Blackrock in early 2017.

-Mrs Osborne, who was educated at the independent Marlborough College and Oxford University before training as a barrister, is the daughter of Tory former minister Lord Howell of Guildford.
+Mrs Osborne, who was educated at the independent Marlborough College and Oxford University before training as a barrister and also working as an investment research analyst and journalist, is the daughter of Tory former minister Lord Howell of Guildford.

+She has written three books, including The Bolter which, according to publisher Virago was a Sunday Times bestseller.

+Speaking about their relationship in 2012, Mrs Osborne told The Times magazine: “I definitely fell in love with George in spite of him being a politician rather than because of it.
+On the other hand, I don’t think I could have fallen in love with someone who was just working on their own account.